 Now the relative consideration about selectivity: If your goal is landing merit aid, then you should not be trying to get into the most selective college that will accept you.
 Outside of the crème de la crème, there exist a number of highly selective and moderately selective schools that do regularly offer merit aid to attract students—the question becomes—do they have the incentive to offer it to you?
 And the answer all comes down to how you compare to the rest of their applicant pool.

 In general, schools where you are at or above the 75th percentile for SAT scores and GPA/class rank are likely to offer a significant amount of merit aid to land you.
 Think about it.
 If, let’s say, you are applying to a selective school like Northeastern University, known for being fairly generous with merit aid.
 You have a 1400 SAT and finished just inside of the top 10% of your high school class.
 A 1400 is an excellent score but at Northeastern that is right around the 25th percentile for admitted applicants.
 Their 75th percentile is closer to 1550.
 You might get into Northeastern but unless you possess some other rare and valuable gift (how’s your slap shot looking?), you are not likely to get much relief from the $72,336 cost of attendance.
 Yet, if this same student turned his/her attention to nearby Bentley University, another reputable school known for dangling handsome merit aid packages, the result would likely be quite different.
 A 1400 SAT is right near their 75th percentile, making you exactly the type of applicant Bentley wants to lure away from its competitors.

 3) Target private schools

-Let’s look at how a sampling of flagship state universities that possess billion dollar endowments dish out the merit aid.
+Let’s look at how a sampling of how flagship state universities that possess billion dollar endowments award merit aid.

 |Institution||% Receiving Merit Aid||Average Award|